deepset-ai/haystack/README.md

 We are very open to contributions from the community - be it the fix of a small typo or a completely new feature!
 You don't need to be an
 Haystack expert for providing meaningful improvements.
 To avoid any extra work on either side, please check our [Contributor Guidelines](https://github.com/deepset-ai/haystack/blob/master/CONTRIBUTING.md) first.

+We'd also like to invite you to our Slack community channels.
+Please join [here](https://haystack.deepset.ai/community/join)!

 Tests will automatically run for every commit you push to your PR.
 You can also run them locally by executing [pytest](https://docs.pytest.org/en/stable/) in your terminal from the root folder of this repository:

 All tests: